DanaKirsh/scottish-widows-scraper/README.md

 - Stop task if it runs longer than _
 - Start the task only if the computer is on AC power (ticked off)

 **Rows are added to the spreadsheet in reverse chronological order, meaning that the top filled row is the last recorded one.
-In order to maintain this order, you'll need to ensure there are always empty rows at the top of the spreadsheet.** I used to add some new rows to the top every week when I check on my pension.
+In order to maintain this order, you'll need to ensure there are always empty rows at the top of the spreadsheet.** I used to add some new rows to the top of the spreadsheet every week when I checked on my pension.

-Until the `google-spreadsheet` library supports adding cells in the middle of a spreadsheet natively, the solution at the moment is to create a trigger that invokes a google script function that adds rows to the spreadsheet whenever a change it made to it.
+Until the `google-spreadsheet` library supports adding cells in the middle of a spreadsheet natively, the solution I use now is to create a trigger that invokes a google script function that adds rows to the spreadsheet whenever a change it made to it.

 1. In your google sheet, go to Tools > Script Editor.
 2. Add this code (tweak as you like):